awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-clean-up.md

 ## What's Next?<a name="tutorials-windows-clean-up-whats-next"></a>

-If you've arrived here, you have successfully completed a deployment with AWS CodeDeploy\.
+If you've arrived here, you have successfully completed a deployment with CodeDeploy\.
 Congratulations\!